Synesso/scala-stellar-sdk/src/main/paradox/sources.md

 ### OrderBooks

-@scaladoc[OrderBooks](stellar.sdk.OrderBook) include all the offers to buy or sell a specific asset.
+@apidoc[OrderBook]s include all the offers to buy or sell a specific asset.
 The source for an orderbook will present offers for that pair.

 @@snip [DocExamples.scala](../../test/scala/stellar/sdk/DocExamples.scala) { #orderbook_source_examples }